cloudfoundry/diego-windows-release/docs/INSTALL.md

 1. ContainerizerPassword: Password for containerizer user e.g. `Password123`. _Must be alphanumeric and contain at least one capital, one lowercase, and one numeric character.
 Cannot contain `"` characters due to a limitation in `msiexec.exe`._
 1. CellName: The name for your cell
 1. VPCID: the id of the vpc in which the cell and the subnet will be created
 1. NAT Instance: the instance ID of the NAT box.
 Search for `NAT` in the CloudFormation dropdown, it will typically be the first result.
+Note that the NAT will need to have a security group that allows traffic from the subnet you are setting up the cell within.
 1. SubnetCIDR: the IP range of the Windows cell subnet, e.g. `10.0.100.0/24`.
 It should not collide with an existing subnet within the VPC.
 1. Keypair: A keypair that you have the private key to.
 This will be necessary to retrieve the Administrator password to the Windows VMs that are created.